Housing prices in many areas can make home buying a

 Find a contractor.

-The 203(k) program requires that the repairs be performed by a qualified contractor.
+The BOTH programs require that the repairs be performed by a qualified contractor.
 Most people opt to hire a licensed contractor (typically the one from which they got the estimate), but if you're qualified to do the work you can save yourself some money by doing it yourself.
 Keep in mind, however that you can only be paid for materials if you're doing the work yourself.
 If this ends up costing less than the contractor's estimate, the excess money can be used for additional improvements or it will be applied to the principal of the loan.
 Also make sure that you'll be able to complete the repairs within the maximum allotted 6 months after the purchase.
 If you won't be able to complete the repairs yourself, hire a HUD-approved contractor.

 Close on the home.